jayuicy/Torium-Pupinia/README.md

   - Logs your stars for the week in a selected channel.
 - /logstarremoval (week) (starssremoved) (totalstars) (penalty)
   - Logs your warnings/strikes/star removals.
+- /whois (username)
+   - Retrieves information about the inputted user.

   For the reform log commands, these are designed to be used alongside the RoPro extension, where (week) is the week of your staff journey, (hours) is your weekly hours, (total) is your total hours, (stars) is your stars you received that week, (startotal) is the total amount of stars you currently have.
  </details>